-This topic describes how Diego stages buildpack apps and Docker images in VMware Tanzu Application Service for VMs (TAS for VMs).
+This topic tells you how Diego stages buildpack apps and Docker images in VMware Tanzu Application Service for VMs (TAS for VMs).

 TAS for VMs uses Diego to manage app containers.
 It is a self-healing system that attempts to keep the correct number of instances running in Diego Cells to avoid network failures and crashes.
 For more information about Diego, see Diego Components and Architecture.